-This section of the manual provides the user with a detailed theory of operation and the diagrams necessary to understand the MG10 Core Memory and Control (CMC) logic.
+This section of the manual provides the user with a detailed theory of operation and the diagrams necessary to understand the MH10 Core Memory and Control (CMC) logic.

-4.4.4.1 3-D 3-Wire Memory Fundamentals - Data is stored in ferrite cores by magnetizing the iron compound in those cores.
-A core that has been magnetized so that the iron molecules align, as shown in Figure 4-8a, can be said (for example) to store a logic 1.
+4.4.1 3-D 3-Wire Memory Fundamentals - Data is stored in ferrite cores by magnetizing the iron compound in those cores.
+A core that has been magnetized in the direction shown in Figure 4-8a, can be said (for example) to store a logic 1.
 Magnetization in the opposite direction (Figure 4-8b) would, then, represent a logic 0.